doctrine-extensions/DoctrineExtensions/doc/tree.md

 - If you use MongoDB you should activate the locking mechanism provided to avoid inconsistencies in cases where concurrent modifications on the tree could occur.
 Look at the MongoDB example of schema definition to see how it must be configured.
-- If your "TreePathSource" field is of type "string", then the primary key will be concatenated in the form: "value-id".
+- If your **TreePathSource** field is of type "string", then the primary key will be concatenated in the form: "value-id".
  This is to allow you to use non-unique values as the path source.
 For example, this could be very useful if you need to use the date as the path source (maybe to create a tree of comments and order them by date).
-- "TreePath" field can only be of types: string, text
+- **TreePath** field can only be of types: string, text
-- "TreePathSource" field can only be of types: id, integer, smallint, bigint, string, int, float (I include here all the variations of the field types, including the ORM and ODM for MongoDB ones).
+- **TreePathSource** field can only be of types: id, integer, smallint, bigint, string, int, float (I include here all the variations of the field types, including the ORM and ODM for MongoDB ones).
-- "TreeLockTime" must be of type "date" (used only in MongoDB for now).
+- **TreeLockTime** must be of type "date" (used only in MongoDB for now).

 ### ORM Entity example (Annotations)